 We have an intimate understanding of modern awards, including overtime, penalty rates, loadings, allowances and entitlements.

 Therefore, you can be assured we will find every last cent that you are owed.

-If necessary, we can escalate the matter to the Federal Court.
+If necessary, we can escalate the matter to the Industrial Relations Commission or to the Industrial Magistrate or the Federal Court.